JoshuaPurtell/TakyNevinnej/content/about.md

 In case you'd like to learn a bit about me, feel free to look [here](/hidden/about_hidden/).

+In case you're interested in the code underlying the site, feel free to check out the source code for the [main site](http://localhost:1313/articles/) and the [article page](http://localhost:1313/articles/).

 If you'd like to get in contact to ideate or collaborate, please do!
 Contact me at joshua.mv.purtell@gmail.com

 UNDER CONSTRUCTION